 Service Bus Authentication and Authorization with the Access Control Service

-Windows Azure Service Bus supports the use of Windows Azure Active Directory Access Control (also known as Access Control Service or ACS) for authorization of Service Bus operations.
+Microsoft Azure Service Bus supports the use of Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS) for authorization of Service Bus operations.

 ACS facilitates authentication, meaning it establishes the identity of a caller.
 ACS has two means of establishing the caller identity.
 It either establishes the identity based on a namespace-scoped list of service identities (or accounts) using a classic user name and password scheme, or it delegates establishing the identity to an external identity provider, such as Active Directory Federation Services (ADFS), Windows Live ID, Facebook, Google ID, Yahoo ID, or OpenID.